- About Us

-Manure Management Practices to Reduce Water Pollution - Allowing manure to flow into surface water causes pollution.
+Manure Management Practices to Reduce Water Pollution (note: publication is out of date, so some recommendations may no longer be valid) - Allowing manure to flow into surface water causes pollution.
 Most pollution results when the manure comes in contact with runoff or surface water.
 There are basic practices that keep manure away from runoff and surface water.

 Fertilizing with Yard Trimmings - Yard trimmings are a mixture of grass clippings, leaves, woody trimmings, weeds, and soil.
 Most yard trimmings are a beneficial soil amendment because they are a good source of plant nutrients and organic matter.

 Predicting Nitrogen Availability for Organic Amendments - A study to improve the ability to predict nitrogen availability from organic soil amendments, including improved accuracy of Nitrogen availability estimates, to target amendment application rates to meet crop N needs.